 Homemade is Better!

-This homemade turtles candy recipe as actually easier than you might think.
+This chocolate turtles recipe as actually easier than you might think.
 They come together quickly with just a few ingredients and when you make them at home the flavor combinations are endless.

 Generally, they are made with pecans, but you can make them with hazelnuts, walnuts or almonds as well.
 And if you are allergic to nuts, then pretzels are a great option.